 The standout feature of the Shiwei Bar is the fiberglass bar itself which is stronger than many of the wooden or metal alternatives on the market.

-The bar will hold a massive 330Ibs in weight which is double some of its competitors!
+The bar will hold a massive 330Ibs in weight which is double the weight capacity of some of its competitors!

 This makes it suitable for children up to the early teens, unlike some bars which will not hold the weight of older children.